Free Consultation

 Mere argument or criticism of a peace officer by itself is not enough to convict someone of resisting arrest.
 This is a common defense in misdemeanor cases.

-Resisting Arrest Lawyer
+Resisting Arrest Defense Attorney

 Our Past Results